tmbuza/download_sra_reads/03-resizing-fastq.Rmd

-# Resizing Fastq files
+# Resizing Fastq Files

+## Purpose

-  - Sometimes we want to extract a small subset to test the bioinformatics pipeline.
+Sometimes, you may want to extract a small subset of Fastq files to test a bioinformatics pipeline.

+To resize Fastq files, follow these steps:

+## Using `seqkit sample`

-  - You can resize the fastq files using the `seqkit sample` function [@seqkit2022].
+You can resize Fastq files using the `seqkit sample` function.
+This tool allows you to randomly sample reads from Fastq files.

+## Example

-Example extracting only 1% of the paired-end metagenomics sequencing data.
+Here's an example of extracting only 1% of the paired-end metagenomics sequencing data.

-> This bash script extracts 1% of the reads from only two sample (SRR10245277 to SRR10245280)
+> This bash script extracts 1% of the reads from only two samples (SRR10245277 to SRR10245280).

 ```bash
 mkdir -p data